litterat/litterat/README.md

 - litterat-bind: Litterat Java language binding.
 - litterat-model: Format independent abstract serialization model.
-- litterat-json: JSON encoder/decoder using GSON and PEP.
+- litterat-json: JSON encoder/decoder using GSON and litterat-bind.
 - litterat-xpl: Binary encoding/decoding library with similar properties to inbuilt Java serialization.

 See the readme for each project for more information.